-In the course of building a TGarden that materializes the phenomenological investigation we uncovered a number of technical questions of which I will discuss three.
+In the course of building a responsive environment that materializes the phenomenological investigation we uncovered a number of technical questions of which I will discuss three.
 The first is how can voices be mixed and how a causally individuated voice be foregrounded?
 The second is how can multiple player agencies sum together?
 And the third, how can the responsive environment detect the intent of a player?
-I discuss these questions because they constitute precise, concrete entries into the phenomenological experiment that a TGarden was intended to sustain.
+I discuss these questions because they constitute precise, concrete entries into the phenomenological experiment that a responsive environment was intended to sustain.

-1. Mixing voices.
+1. Mixing voices

-One of TGarden's purposes is to explore the erotics of the formation and dissolution of bodies from continuous fields of movement, sound, air currents, and video as textured light.
-Early on, the creators decided that resynthesized sound, being quintessentially temporal, was an ideal medium within which to blend multiple "voices" and sonic textures, so that the movements or gestures of a player would tease out traces in the sound field that the player might associate with his/her own voice.
+One of my purposes is to explore the erotics of the formation and dissolution of bodies from continuous fields of movement, sound, air currents, and video as textured light.
+Resynthesized sound, being quintessentially temporal, is an ideal medium within which to blend multiple "voices" and sonic textures, so that the movements or gestures of a player would tease out traces in the sound field that the player might associate with his/ her own voice.
 But since sound is an additive medium and diffuses around obstacles, superposing sound works only too well - multiple sonic elements blend into a single field of sound.
-Similar attempts to match sounds with individual players in a responsive space typically run aground on the same problem: how can players, the subjects in a dynamic field of audio that they cocreate with the music synthesis software, distinguish their own voices in a field of mixed sound?
+Similar attempts to match sounds with individual players in a responsive space typically run aground on the same problem: how can players, the subjects in a dynamic field of audio that they co-create with the music synthesis software, distinguish their own voices in a field of mixed sound?
 The naive approach would be to assign a pitch or a rhythm or some basic mechanical musical parameter to each person.
 But this suffers from many problems.
 For example, fixing a basic musical parameter like pitch flattens the rich potential melodic trajectory that could be nuanced by a gesture.
 Another problem is that fixing some other obvious or "natural" qualities like harmonic key, a pitch sequence, a signature melody, or acoustic icon quickly becomes impossible to remember or to pick out from a mix of three or more people, unless it is so reduced as to be boringly simple.
-The creators have always designed the TGarden environments for three or more co-present human players in order to destabilize social dyads and leapfrog communication theory's dyadic paradigm of atomic sender + (message in channel) + atomic receiver.7 In any event, the engineered system still must have its sensors properly tuned8 to local physical conditions in order to parameterize the responsive sound synthesis instruments that were created by Joel Ryan and Chris Salter.
-Of course, much more experimentation remains to be done.
-The creators deliberately avoided wireless speakers and microphones because the available technology, given the constraints on the budget, labor and wearability, was too coarse for our musical ambitions.
-10 Poor sound production makes the game of disambiguating voices from a mixed dynamical sound field that much harder and unrewarding.
+Designing environments for three or more co-present human players helps destabilize social dyads and leapfrogs communication theory's dyadic paradigm of atomic sender + (message in channel) + atomic receiver.[17]
+In any event, the engineered system still must have its sensors properly tuned[18] to local physical conditions in order to parameterize the responsive sound synthesis instruments.
+Of course, much more experimentation remains to be done.[19]
+To date, we have largely avoided wireless speakers and microphones because the available technology, given the constraints on the budget, labor and wearability, is still too coarse for musical purposes.
+[20] Poor sound production makes the game of disambiguating voices from a mixed dynamical sound field that much harder and unrewarding.
+But on the other hand, for certain purposes, "low-fidelity" transducers are perfectly fine when there is nothing to "reproduce" -- when in fact the sound that is produced on the spot, in the moment, helps participants and environment co-articulate actions in concert.